 Where once upon a time you may have been building a small website for a business, now you may be building mobile apps, converting existing websites in to mobile responsive sites and working on ongoing content for already successful online empires.
 And all this from your own home office!

-A solid portfolio of what you’ve done, what skills you bring and a Certificate IV in Design (specialising in Digital Design) will help get you there with a qualification that is recognised across the country.
+A solid portfolio of what you’ve done, what skills you bring and a CUA50715 Diploma of Graphic Design will help get you there with a qualification that is recognised across the country.

 Tips for working from home